OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

 :::

 ### Textures and Colors
 Textures also work with color maps.
 In that case, the color of the texture is multiplied by that of the color.
 The same goes if a fixed color is applied to the points.
 See example below.
-Note that here we have also disabled the additive blending by setting the `UseAdditiveBlending` property to `false`, so that the color of overlapping points is not added and blended (which is the default behavior).
+Note that here we have also disabled the additive blending by setting the `UseAdditiveBlending` property to `false`, so that the color of overlapping points is not added and blended.

 :::{figure} textures.png
 :align: center